Dada Nexus (NASDAQ:DADA) Receives New Coverage from Analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell

-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of Dada Nexus (NASDAQ:DADA) in a report published on Tuesday, Price Targets.com reports.
-The firm issued a buy rating and a $36.00 price target on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of Dada Nexus (NASDAQ:DADA) in a research report sent to investors on Monday, Benzinga reports.
+The brokerage issued a buy rating and a $36.00 price target on the stock.

-Dada Nexus (NASDAQ:DADA) last announced its quarterly earnings results on Sunday, March 7th.
-The company reported ($1.84) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.35) by ($1.49).
-The firm had revenue of $304.43 million for the quarter, compared to analysts’ expectations of $294.00 million.
-Sell-side analysts expect that Dada Nexus will post -1.88 EPS for the current year.
+Dada Nexus (NASDAQ:DADA) last issued its quarterly earnings results on Sunday, March 7th.
+The company reported ($1.84) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.35) by ($1.49).
+The firm had revenue of $304.43 million for the quarter, compared to analyst estimates of $294.00 million.
+On average, equities research analysts anticipate that Dada Nexus will post -1.88 EPS for the current fiscal year.

-A number of hedge funds have recently bought and sold shares of DADA.
-Wells Fargo & Company MN bought a new position in Dada Nexus in the 4th quarter worth approximately $51,000.
-Harel Insurance Investments & Financial Services Ltd. purchased a new stake in shares of Dada Nexus during the 1st quarter worth approximately $181,000.
-Northern Trust Corp purchased a new stake in shares of Dada Nexus during the 4th quarter worth approximately $202,000.
-AlpInvest Partners B.V. purchased a new stake in shares of Dada Nexus during the 4th quarter worth approximately $211,000.
-Finally, SG Americas Securities LLC purchased a new stake in shares of Dada Nexus during the 4th quarter worth approximately $227,000.
-Institutional investors and hedge funds own 15.30% of the company’s stock.
+Hedge funds have recently bought and sold shares of the company.
+JPMorgan Chase & Co. lifted its holdings in shares of Dada Nexus by 272.7% during the fourth quarter.
+JPMorgan Chase & Co. now owns 8,740,781 shares of the company’s stock worth $319,039,000 after purchasing an additional 6,395,268 shares during the period.
+Baillie Gifford & Co. lifted its holdings in shares of Dada Nexus by 760.8% during the fourth quarter.
+Baillie Gifford & Co. now owns 6,280,844 shares of the company’s stock worth $229,250,000 after purchasing an additional 5,551,150 shares during the period.
+Rovida Advisors Inc. lifted its holdings in shares of Dada Nexus by 27.0% during the fourth quarter.
+Rovida Advisors Inc. now owns 6,868,311 shares of the company’s stock worth $249,594,000 after purchasing an additional 1,460,000 shares during the period.
+Krane Funds Advisors LLC acquired a new stake in shares of Dada Nexus during the fourth quarter worth $27,277,000.
+Finally, Penserra Capital Management LLC acquired a new stake in shares of Dada Nexus during the fourth quarter worth $23,862,000.
+15.30% of the stock is owned by institutional investors and hedge funds.

 About Dada Nexus